Polar Satellite Launch Vehicle: Variants

 ISRO has envisaged a number of variants of PSLV to cater to different mission requirements.
 There are currently two operational versions of the PSLV — the core-alone (PSLV-CA) without strap-on motors, and the (PSLV-XL) version, with six extended length (XL) strap-on motors carrying 12 tonnes of HTPB based propellant each.
 These configurations provide wide variations in payload capabilities up to 3800 kg in LEO and 1800 kg in sun-synchronous orbit.

 PSLV-G

 The standard or "Generic" version of the PSLV, PSLV-G had four stages using solid and liquid propulsion systems alternately and six strap-on motors (PSOM or S9) with 9 tonne propellant loading.
-It had capability to launch 1678 kg to 622 km into sun-synchronous orbit.
+It had the capability to launch 1678 kg to 622 km into sun-synchronous orbit.
 PSLV-C35 was the last operational launch of PSLV-G before its discontinuation.

 PSLV-CA

 The PSLV-CA, CA meaning "Core Alone", model premiered on 23 April 2007.
 The CA model does not include the six strap-on boosters used by the PSLV standard variant but two SITVC tanks with Roll Control Thruster modules are still attached to the side of the first stage with addition of two cylindrical aerodynamic stabilizers.
 The fourth stage of the CA variant has 400 kg less propellant when compared to its standard version.
 It currently has capability to launch 1100 kg to 622 km Sun-synchronous orbit.